jwelrynewone/docs/nibiru-book/tutorials/testnet.md

     sudo systemctl start cosmovisor-nibiru
     ```

-8. Request tokens from the [Web Faucet for nibiru-testnet-2](https://faucet.testnet-2.nibiru.fi/) if required.
+8. Request tokens from the [Web Faucet for nibiru-testnet-3](https://faucet.testnet-3.nibiru.fi/) if required.

     ```bash
-    curl -X POST -d '{"address": "your address here", "coins": ["10000000unibi"]}' https://faucet.testnet-2.nibiru.fi/
+    curl -X POST -d '{"address": "your address here", "coins": ["10000000unibi"]}' https://faucet.testnet-3.nibiru.fi/
     ```

     You can also request `unusd`.

     ```bash
-    curl -X POST -d '{"address": "your address here", "coins": ["100000000000unusd"]}' <https://faucet.testnet-2.nibiru.fi/>
+    curl -X POST -d '{"address": "your address here", "coins": ["100000000000unusd"]}' <https://faucet.testnet-3.nibiru.fi/>
     ```

     Please note, that current Testnet Web Faucet limit is `10000000unibi` and `100000000000unusd`.

-    You can also use Testnet Discord Faucet in the Nibiru Chain server (#faucet channel).
+    You can also use the testnet Faucet from the #faucet channel of the [Nibiru Chain Discord](https://discord.gg/sgPw8ZYfpQ).

 See the [validator docs](../../developer-docs/validators.md) on how to participate as a validator.